cis547/cis547.github.io/_labs/lab02.markdown

 contains one static analysis that reports the location of all instructions in the program, and you will be adding another analysis to it.
-First spend some time to understand the provided analysis that prints out the location of all Instructions, the LLVM primer will be helpful for understanding the API’s used here.
+First spend some time to understand the provided analysis that prints out the location of all Instructions; the LLVM primer will be helpful for understanding the API’s used here.
 Next you will implement a static analysis that prints out the kind, location and the operands of every instructions of type BinaryOperator and print in the following